 Stage 3: Weekly Goals, Scaling and Quitting the day job – Month 9-12

 I always say if you work extremely hard for an entire year you can make money in forex.
 The issue is people don’t understand that means literally working everyday for a year.
-Working hard in your day job to give you enough money to invest in capital.
-Coming home and learning, reading and absorbing all the information in your evenings instead of watching TV.
-Then implementing these and putting your hard earned cash on the line.
+Work hard in your day job to give you enough money to invest in capital.
+Go home and learn, read and absorb all the information in your evenings instead of watching TV.
+Then implement these and put your hard earned cash on the line.
 All of which is just extremely time consuming and well, hard to do!
 But stage 3 is when you begin to see the results.

 You want to also set weekly earning goals.
 For example I wanted to make £100 profit per week as my first goal.
-Sometimes I made this in a day, and if I did I would usually make fewer trades through the week.
-This is not the ideal situation, as you should view every new trade opportunity independently of the last, but its human nature.
+Sometimes I made this in a day, and if so I would usually make fewer trades through the week.
+This is not the ideal situation, as you should view every new trade opportunity independently of the last, but it’s human nature.

 Scaling, once you’ve hit your weekly goal 3 times in a row (some people say 5, others 10 which I think is crazy) you should increase the goal.
 So in my case this might be £120 a week.
 Do this continuous and don’t worry if you have negative days, weeks or even months!
-Although this might take a long time you are slowly building your earnings (and at the same time you should NOT be withdrawing any of this capital, it should all stay in the amount making it easier to scale!)
+Although this might take a long time you are slowly building your earnings (you should NOT be withdrawing any of this capital, it should all stay in the amount making it easier to scale!)